 The husband/wife owners of Mondo Media had built a team of 10 animators and developers and needed help growing their company.
 I was their first middle management hire, even though I didn’t know anything beyond “dumb” computer terminals.
 The owner, John said, “I’ll teach you everything I know about computers if you’ll come work for us.”
 So I said yes and was hired to manage the studio and win new contract business.

-Mondo Media’s clients were Intel, Microsoft, Oracle, MediaVision and San Francisco ad agencies.
+Mondo Media’s clients included Intel, Microsoft, Oracle, HP, MediaVision, San Francisco ad agencies and others.
 We created product demos (Windows NT, Intel Graphic display cards) and designed the first iteration of “banner ads” in NAPLPS 8 bit color for Prodigy ads (imagine creating Mickey Mouse’s ears in low resolution, 8 bit graphics – like MineCraft).
 We were on the bleeding edge of Internet advertising and pushing the envelope of bandwidth.

-The owners and I discussed letting go of the low res bread-and-butter work for ad agencies to move into higher res, more glamorous graphics for game development.
+The owners and I discussed moving on from the low resolution bread-and-butter work for ad agencies to move into higher resolution, more glamorous graphics for game development.
 This was a pivotal moment for the company.
 They agreed to take a chance.
 It meant the three of us forgoing salary as we ran out of money.
 We rebranded and transitioned into a game development studio for our own two games and for contract work.
 I helped secure contracts with clients such as Electronic Arts, Acitivion, Disney, Microsoft Encarta, Berkeley Systems, Sega, and others.